 Low Sustained Limit (LSL)

+Low Sustained Limit (LSL) for an Energy Storage Resource (ESR)

+The limit established by the QSE, expressed as a MW value that may be less than, equal to or greater than zero, continuously updatable in Real-Time, that describes the minimum sustained energy charging capability of an Energy Storage Resource (ESR).

 Low Sustained Limit (LSL) for a Generation Resource

 The limit established by the QSE, continuously updatable in Real-Time, that describes the minimum sustained energy production capability of a Resource.